There is little argument that the EHR, and especially meaningful use of the EHR, are the main drivers of physician burnout and decreased productivity.

-Editor's Note: which features contributions from members of the medical community.
+Editor's Note: Welcome to Medical Economics' blog section which features contributions from members of the medical community.
 These blogs are an opportunity for bloggers to engage with readers about a topic that is top of mind, whether it is practice management, experiences with patients, the industry, medicine in general, or healthcare reform.
 The series continues with this blog by Keith Aldinger, MD, an internist who practices in Houston Texas.
-The views expressed in these blogs are those of their respective contributors and do not represent the views of or UBM Medica.
+The views expressed in these blogs are those of their respective contributors and do not represent the views of Medical Economics or UBM Medica.

 The first article leads off with the description of a physician with a thriving medical practice who retires early largely due to the problems with the fourth EHR that her healthcare system had adopted.
 The main part of her clinical burnout was due to the Federal government’s required quality metrics associated with “Meaningful Use” of the EHR.
 As the article would suggest, the authors have concerns about restoring physician sanity within the present medical milieu.
 However, with the above physician’s healthcare system adopting its fourth EHR, perhaps the healthcare system’s sanity may be in question?
 After all, there is that definition of insanity of doing the same thing over and over and expecting a different result, not to mention the expense involved in each of those four EHR implementations.